kiltandcode/kiltandcode.com/_posts/2019-04-30-puppeteer-sharp-crawl-the-web-using-csharp-and-headless-chrome.md

 ## Contribute to Puppeteer Sharp

 If you would like to use this excellent API, be sure to visit [puppeteersharp.com](https://www.puppeteersharp.com/).
 However, If you would like to contribute to this project, you can find the GitHub profile at [github.com/kblok/puppeteer-sharp](https://github.com/kblok/puppeteer-sharp).

-Lastly, if you do use this useful port of the Google Chrome NodeJS API, please show your appreciation by donating to their [Open Source Collective](https://opencollective.com/puppeteer-sharp).